-For example, individuals or policies that enforce distinct roles for men and women, condemn homosexuality, or exercise racial segregation may run afoul of anti-discrimination laws.
-States and institutions then face the difficult problem of balancing competing rights — how to protect rights to free speech and expression while also protecting the right of certain groups to live and work in an environment free from discrimination.
+States and institutions creating such laws face the difficult problem of balancing competing rights — how to protect First Amendment rights while also protecting the rights of certain groups to live and work in an environment free from discrimination.

 Policies that seek to restrict speech based on content, rather than the context in which the speech occurs, generally do not pass constitutional muster.
-Lower courts have struck down university regulations deemed overbroad in their attempts to minimize offensive speech on campus or that prohibited “offensive” speech in such a way that limited the ability of students or faculty to discuss the effects of biological sex differences or competing views on whether homosexuality could be “cured” through psychological counseling.
+Lower courts have struck down as overly broad university regulations that sought to minimize or prohibit offensive speech on campus in such a way that limited the ability of students or faculty to discuss the effects of biological sex differences or competing views on whether homosexuality could be “cured” through psychological counseling.

 In other instances, anti-discrimination laws are challenged by groups that believe that the provisions of those laws infringe upon speech or associational rights.